Black Giving vs. Thanks Friday

 The phenomenon of FAST FASHION means the rapid consumption of clothing and can be defined as "mass production with standardized sizes and fixed prices".

 Greenpeace found in a survey from 2015 that people in Germany don´t wear 40% of their clothes.
-Our consumer society is also a disposable society.
-With this collection, I realized the need for sustainable and unique clothing.
+Our consumer society is also a disposable society which shows us the need for sustainable and unique clothing.

 These outfits are an exaggeration of mass consumption.
 They follow the idea of grabbing, holding, and carrying products.